2019 GS1 Connect Conference Highlights

 One of the most exciting takeaways for EnterWorks was the frequency of which our customers are Evangelizing for PIM and the impact of EnterWorks Enable on their business.

 Our customers incorporated the importance of their EnterWorks PIM platform during their own sessions while speaking on topics related to data quality, process automation, supply chain, GS1 standards in action, and exploring MDM/PIM for Product Lifecycle Management.

-Beam Suntory, Ecolab, Carhartt, and HD Supply all mentioned EnterWorks during their presentations; and customers attending the event, like Rich Products, IDEA, Darigold, and US Foods, referenced their Enable implementation – evangelizing on the impact of PIM – and directing others to our booth.
+Beam Suntory, Ecolab, Carhartt, and HD Supply all mentioned EnterWorks during their presentations; and customers attending the event, like Rich Products, IDEA, and Darigold, referenced their Enable implementation – evangelizing on the impact of PIM – and directing others to our booth.
 Darigold also spoke of our great customer service to GS1 representatives during the evening reception.

 Carhartt, during the company’s session on the topic of tying together PIM/MDM and Product Lifecycle Management, spoke of their reasons for selecting EnterWorks Enable, highlighting: